RoStrap/Resources/README.md

 local Attacking = Resources:GetLocalBindableEvent("Attacking")
 -- Finds LOCALSTORAGE.Resources.BindableEvents.Attacking and creates if missing

--- where LOCALSTORAGE is LocalPlayer on the client and ServerStorage on the Server, -- where "Resources" and "BindableEvents" are Folder Objects, -- and "Attacking" is a BindableEvent Object
+-- where LOCALSTORAGE is PlayerScripts on the client and ServerStorage on the Server, -- where "Resources" and "BindableEvents" are Folder Objects, -- and "Attacking" is a BindableEvent Object